yiyansun/GeoAI/labs/lab07/readme.md

 # Critical Exam of GeoAI: Collapse, Hallucination, Bias, and the Limits of Geospatial Intelligence

-**Instructor:** Bo Zhao, [zhaobo@uw.edu](mailto:zhaobo@uw.edu), **Points Available:** 50
+> Bo Zhao | zhaobo@uw.edu | Department of Geographhy, University of Washington - Seattle

 This lab offers a critical and technical investigation into the spatial reasoning capacities and failures of large language models (LLMs), using Gemini to geocode addresses in Seattle.
-Students will analyze how hallucinations, semantic collapse, and social biases emerge through LLM-generated geospatial data, and reflect on the epistemological limits of AI-powered spatial intelligence.
+Students will analyze how hallucinations, semantic collapse, and social biases emerge through LLM-generated g deospatial data, and reflect on the epistemological limits of AI-powered spatial intelligence.

 You will: